-Funded by The Life Changes Trust and Stirling Council, Our Connected Neighbourhoods (OCN) is an dementia-enabling community development project.
+Funded by The Life Changes Trust and Stirling Council, Our Connected Neighbourhoods (OCN) is an community outreach and development project focusing on people living with dementia.
 Evidence-informed, OCN is making its home at the University of Stirling’s faculty of social science and will be delivered through a consortium of partner organisations.
 Initially centred on Stirling, we plan to expand beyond the city into the Forth Valley by the third year.

 At a wider level, Our Connected Neighbourhoods is the intervention stage of Neighbourhoods: Our People Our Places.

 Our Connected Neighbourhoods would not be possible without the wonderful support of the following dedicated partners.

 Alzheimer Scotland, Stirling Council, Macrobert Arts Centre, NHS Forth Valley, Dementia Services Development Centre (DSDC), Town Break, SSAFA Forth Valley, Memory Friendly Networks, SDS Forth Valley, Stirling Voluntary Enterprise (SVE) CESREC, Nordorf Robbins, Ideas for Ears, Stirling Libraries and CTSI.

 The process and planned outcomes

 Critically, OCN will be informed by people living with dementia through ongoing surveys, discussions and other co-production activity.
 Our ultimate goal is the development of solutions for our participants’ own neighbourhoods.
 We a focusing on four central themes to guide the project.